Arden27/Arden27/README.md

 Hi there 👋 My name is Artem.
-I spend my sleepless nights scratching beyond the surface of the programming realm 😄
+I spend my sleepless nights scratching beyond the surface of the programming realm 🙃
 Check out some of my work:
-[Honey Marketplace](https://honey-marketplace.vercel.app/sklep) - the online store I'm curently working on in collaboration with another dev.
+[Honey Marketplace](https://honey-marketplace.vercel.app/sklep) - The online store I'm currently working on in collaboration with another dev.
 Code [here](https://github.com/Arden27/honey_marketplace).
 Check out live [DEMO](https://honey-marketplace.vercel.app/sklep).
-[Receipts App](https://artman.pythonanywhere.com/receiptapp/login?portfolio=true) - the financial app for tracking expenses.
-Right now has the core functionaity to CRUD the receipts, login and DB sync.
-In the future update planning to add OCR for automatic receipt scanning and parsing.
+[Receipts App](https://artman.pythonanywhere.com/receiptapp/login?portfolio=true) - A financial app for tracking expenses.
+Right now, it has the core functionality to CRUD the receipts, login, and DB sync.
+In a future update, I'm planning to add OCR for automatic receipt scanning and parsing.
 Code [here](https://github.com/Arden27/receipts).
 Check out live [DEMO](https://artman.pythonanywhere.com/receiptapp/login?portfolio=true).
-[Portfolio](artemfurman.tech) - alfa version of my portfolio.
-Has a Chatbot Avatar I build, you can use it to ask any questions about my background and skills.
+[Portfolio](https://artemfurman.tech) - Alpha version of my portfolio.
+It features a Chatbot Avatar I built; you can use it to ask any questions about my background and skills.
 Code is [here](https://github.com/Arden27/portfolio).
-Check out [LIVE](artemfurman.tech).
+Check out [LIVE](https://artemfurman.tech).
-[Flaw-to-crypto Converter](artman.pythonanywhere.com/flaws) - my first JQuery + Django pet-project I was doing before I started diving into React.
-Just to compare the progress :-) Planning to rewrite this with TS/next.js, have some funny idea for it 🤔 [Code](https://github.com/Arden27/flaw-to-crypto).
-Live demo is [here](artman.pythonanywhere.com/flaws).
+[Flaw-to-crypto Converter](http://artman.pythonanywhere.com/flaws) - My first JQuery + Django pet-project before diving into React.
+A glimpse at my progress 🙂 Planning to rewrite this with TS/Next.js, as I have some funny ideas for it 🤔 [Code](https://github.com/Arden27/flaw-to-crypto).
+Live demo is [here](http://artman.pythonanywhere.com/flaws).

 <!--